Skip to main content

 Find out what to do if there's a problem with your food scraps bin or collection.

-Once your food scraps are picked up, they will be dropped off at consolidation sites around Auckland.
-The food scraps will be consolidated (or mixed together) and moved into larger trucks for the journey to the processing facility.
+Once your food scraps are picked up, they are dropped off at consolidation sites around Auckland.
+The food scraps are consolidated (or mixed together) and moved into larger trucks for the journey to the processing facility.

 The food scraps processing plant is centrally located in the North Island and can process food scraps from other cities and commercial companies.
 Once fully operational, the plant will process 75,000 tonnes of organic material each year, including food scraps from Auckland and other councils.